metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `cleanup_on_fail` (Boolean) CleanupOnFail allows deletion of new resources created during the Helmrollback action when it fails.
+- `cleanup_on_fail` (Boolean) CleanupOnFail allows deletion of new resources created during the Helm rollback action when it fails.
 - `disable_hooks` (Boolean) DisableHooks prevents hooks from running during the Helm rollback action.
-- `disable_wait` (Boolean) DisableWait disables the waiting for resources to be ready after a Helmrollback has been performed.
+- `disable_wait` (Boolean) DisableWait disables the waiting for resources to be ready after a Helm rollback has been performed.
-- `disable_wait_for_jobs` (Boolean) DisableWaitForJobs disables waiting for jobs to complete after a Helmrollback has been performed.
+- `disable_wait_for_jobs` (Boolean) DisableWaitForJobs disables waiting for jobs to complete after a Helm rollback has been performed.
 - `force` (Boolean) Force forces resource updates through a replacement strategy.
 - `recreate` (Boolean) Recreate performs pod restarts for the resource if applicable.
-- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (likeJobs for hooks) during the performance of a Helm rollback action.
-Defaults to'HelmReleaseSpec.Timeout'.
+- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (like Jobs for hooks) during the performance of a Helm rollback action.
+Defaults to 'HelmReleaseSpec.Timeout'.

 <a id="nestedatt--spec--test"></a>